Relevance of Israel: the People

 Romans 3:29-30.
 According to this passage, how will the Jews be justified?

-God has plans for both the Jews and the Church: “‘For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future’” (Jer 29:11).
-God will protect a remnant of the Jewish people through the end times and into eternity.
+God has plans for both the Jews and the Church: “‘For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future’” (Jer.
+29:11).
+God will protect a remnant of the Jewish people through the end times and into eternity, contrary to replacement theology.